upb-uc4/deployment/README.md

 `{}` is a needed parameter.
 `[]` is an optional parameter.

+The current existing clusters are:
+ - experimental
+ - development
+ - production

 ## Start Cluster with Hyperledger and Lagom and Co
 The service versions are defined in `versions.sh`.
 The position of the Hyperledger-Deploy-Script is defined in `env.sh`.